Find out more about your health here from our health professionals!

 Each of these types of anemia has its own cause.

-In conclusion, anemia must be treated depending on the cause, ranging from taking supplements to having medical procedures.
+anemia must be treated depending on the cause, ranging from taking supplements to having medical procedures.

 Most importantly, anemia can be prevented by consuming a healthy and varied diet.

 Iron-rich foods include boiled cockles, chickpeas, fried soy bean curd, liver, dried anchovies, bitter gourd, spinach, and kangkung.

 Individuals with poor blood circulation typically experience numbness and coldness in their extremities, particularly their hands and feet.
 It is often the result of an underlying condition to a more serious condition, such as uncontrolled diabetes or low blood pressure, but it can also be the result of poor posture, among other things.